agaidus/agaidus.github.io/_posts/2017-4-22-Dot_Density_County_Maps.md

-New York City is another one that I'm a bit more familiar with, and as you can see it too has clear population patterns.
+New York City is a place that I'm a bit more familiar with, and as you can see it too has clear population patterns.
 The northern part of Manhattan around Washington Heights and Inwood is largely Hispanic; Harlem is primarily a Black neighborhood; the Upper East and West Sides (around Central Park) are primarily White; and there is a large Asian population around Chinatown.

 ```python